Know Your History

 Denton County Historical Park

 The park is home to the Bayless-Selby House museum and the African American Museum in the historic Quakertown House.
-Future plans for the park include the renovation of the Taylor Log Cabin and the Woods House, a second Quakertown house.
+Projects are underway on The Woods House and The Taylor Cabin, and below is a map of the future Historical Park Plans.

 TWU Library Woman’s Collection